About Us

 John Racanelli

-John is a key figure in transforming zoos and aquariums, with a 50-year career that h opening the famous Monterey Bay Aquarium and founding The Florida Aquarium.
-He co-founded Mission Blue with Sylvia Earle and helped create ‘The Ocean in Google Earth.’
-John turned the National Aquarium in Baltimore from a struggling attraction into a respected conservation organization, notably retiring its dolphin colony to a natural seawater environment.
-At CentroMar, he has built an international team of experts, including architects from Studio Gang for sustainable design, while local engineers, biologists, planners, and oceanographers ensure CentroMar meets its commitments to Puerto Rico and its stunning natural resources.
+John is a key figure in transforming zoos and aquariums, with a 50-year career that includes opening the world-famous Monterey Bay Aquarium and launching The Florida Aquarium.
+He co-founded Mission Blue with ocean explorer Sylvia Earle and helped her create ‘The Ocean in Google Earth.’
+More recently, John led the National Aquarium’s evolution from a struggling attraction into a respected conservation organization, including its bold decision to pursue relocating its pod of six dolphins to a naturalistic outdoor ocean water setting.

 With over two decades of experience supporting C-Suite leadership, Judy has built her career as a trusted strategic thought partner and Board liaison.
 Her expertise lies at the intersection of high-level operational strategy and meticulous execution; she has established the Office of the CEO and governed Board relations for major organizations ranging from high-intensity startups to established Fortune 500 companies.
 Before joining CentroMar, Judy served as Director of Special Programs & Events at XQ Institute.
 When not at work, she is a proud mom to her son, daughter, and son-in-law.
 She is also devoted to her two handsome, athletic grand pups, Beckham and Bean.